beginning of content

 Feminising hormone therapy

-Oestrogen is used in gender affirming hormone therapy for people who were assumed male at birth.
-This can cause many physical changes including:
+Oestrogen is used in gender affirming hormone therapy for people who were assigned male at birth.
+This can cause many physical changes, including:

 Masculinising hormone therapy

-Testosterone is used in gender affirming hormone therapy for people who were assumed female at birth.
+Testosterone is used in gender affirming hormone therapy for people who were assigned female at birth.
 This can cause many physical changes, including:

-Some trans people want surgeries or procedures to change the physical features of their body.
+Some trans people want surgery to change the physical features of their body.
 This is gender affirming surgery.

 Resources and support

-It is important to get help if you are experiencing gender dysphoria.
+It's important to get help if you have gender dysphoria.
 There are many sources of information and support available.

 Young people can find information at: